Monoplex mundus

 Monoplex mundus is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Distribution

 This marine species occurs in the Gulf of Mexico and in the Indian Ocean off the Mascarene Basin.

 Description

 The maximum recorded shell length is 38 mm.
+The species was discovered in 1849 by A. Gould.
+It was originally classified as Triton mundum.

 Habitat

 Minimum recorded depth is 149 m.
 Maximum recorded depth is 185 m.